MarcusZeal/mystara-isle-canon/content/05 - Campaign Logs/00 - Notes/03 - Known Timeline.md

 #### Post-Cataclysm Era (Approx. 0 B.C. - 3000 A.C.)
+- **0 B.C.**: Vyrra confronts the Thorne family, who are attempting to kill another god to harvest its power.
+During their battle, Lupara's Heart is struck, causing a massive explosion.
+The explosion eradicates the immediate area and causes a catastrophic tidal wave that plunges all but the tallest mountains underwater.
+	- The explosion split the heart into 5 chambers.
+The chipped off shards used for other tasks (the things powering the Eldoran civilization) were all scattered throughout the world as well.
+	- This event marks the collapse of the Eldoran civilization.
+Vyrra is transformed into an ageless Eldoran shapeshifter, and the surviving Eldorans scatter, becoming a lost legend.
 - **0 B.C.**: The Cataclysm occurs, marking the collapse of the Eldoran civilization.
 - **15 A.C.:** Rowan Thorne leaves his homeland by ship, seeking a new world.
 - **50 A.C.:** Thomas Thorne begins his journey to find his brother, Rowan.